iamtheyammer/fetch-toyota-service-manuals/README.md

 For example, if a manual page is at `Engine-Hybrid System -> 1AB-CDE COOLING -> COMPONENTS`, you'll find its downloaded equivalent at `manuals/MANUALID/Engine-Hybrid System/1AB-CDE COOLING/COMPONENTS.pdf`.
-The script automatically removes the `YEAR MY MODEL [00/0000 -      ]` text from the end of page names.

 ## FAQ